PlatformOfTrust/data-product-specification/schemas/dps-document-schema/serviceobject.md

 # Service

+Service covers properties which describe service processes that are available for the product.
+They can be related to product design, production, selling/buying, delivery, support and invoicing.

 | Property Category | Property | Type | Label | Description |
 | :--- | :--- | :--- | :--- | :--- |
 | identifier | name | string | Name | Name of the service. |